matthewz/assignment/README.md

 # assignment
 setting up redis and consul in a cluster using vagrant

-See the Assignment.rtf file found in this directory.
+See the assignment.txt file found in this directory.

 It explains the tasks to be accomplished.